These design ideas for small NYC bathrooms will help update a cramped bathroom layout without cramping your style.

 Matte finishes and dark tones are gorgeous, but to maximize your room’s space and light, use smooth textures and light colors.
 Considering some new bathroom tiles?
 Let the sunlight slides across your shiny subway tiles, just like it does over your plate glass showers, icy chrome faucets, and polished marble.

-White is a beautiful choice for this, as we saw in the gold-flecked Murray Street washroom.
-But white’s not the only luminous neutral out there.
+White is a beautiful choice for a monochromatic bathroom design, but white’s not the only luminous neutral out there.
 Try gray, ivory, or beige.
-If you choose different shades in the same family, you can even keep things airy while mixing patterns, like Gallery KBNY did in this pre-war bathroom on the Upper West Side.
-Here, a variety of patterns and tile shapes, all in light gray, add visual interest while remaining cohesive.
+If you choose different shades in the same family, you can even keep things airy while mixing patterns, like Gallery KBNY did for the bathroom above during a brownstone renovation in Brooklyn.
+Here, a variety of patterns and textures, a mix of light grey tiles and porcelain, add visual interest while remaining cohesive with the foundational white subway tile backdrop.
 Using a single color or color palette unifies the room, allowing for a little more expansiveness.